Buom01/simple-svg-captcha/README.md

 - Make noise more complicated for a computer to discernable (mainly due to noise size)
 - Enchance accessibility (does other captcha plugin take care of it ?).

-## accessibility
+## Accessibility

-You could simply allow user to zoom image three time, and also allow to apply filter like `filter: brightness(0.5);`
+You could simply allow user to zoom image three time, and also allow to apply CSS filter like `filter: brightness(0.5);`

 ## Demos